lifespirit/dns-route/README.md

 ### DNS Route

-This is soft for dynamic routend by dns queries.
+DNS-Route - dynamic routing app for routing by dns queries.

 You can set up this program as DNS proxy and create dynamic routes on the fly by DNS requests.

-You can find required OS varibles in systemd file.
+You can find required OS variables in systemd file.

+Now DNS-Route can generate networks with whois service.